brichards21/calendar-project/index.md

 time spent on these activities per weekday, so that I could look at what I would expect my time distribution to be for a single week.
-For example, if I spent 120 minutes in total watching anime on Mondays, I would only plot 120/2 = 60 minutes for Monday (Note: since I observed collected data for 3 Fridays for starting and ending on a Friday, Friday total time would be divided by 3 instead of 2).
+For example, if I spent 120 minutes in total watching anime on Mondays, I would only plot 120/2 = 60 minutes for Monday (Note: since I collected data for 3 Fridays, Friday total time would be divided by 3 instead of 2).
 We can first observe what I intended to accomplish.

 I can see from the bar chart below that the majority of my week was planned to be spent on doing homework.
 My schedule shows that I intended